jjeongin/final-project-team-musaik/README.md

 New music discovery is a souless, intensive experience.
 If you want to find new artists, you'll have to sift through playlist on top of playlist for hours.
 Musaik will connect users through streaming parties and auto-match chats.
 Users will discover new music easily and enjoyably.

 ### How to Run
-How to run the app locally.
+How to run our app on your computer.
-1. Download npm if it isn't installed on your computer.
+1. Download npm if it hasn't been installed.
 ```
-# check if it's already installed
+# check if npm is already installed
-node -v
 npm -v

-# install npm on your computer
+# if not, install npm on your computer
 npm install -g npm
 ```
 2. Install all the requirements.
 ```
-# root
+# root directory
 npm install

 # front-end